royboy789/Angular-Wordpress-Theme/readme.md

 **ACTIVE NAV** - AngularUI module adds "active" class to current route in navigation

-**Navigation** - Defaulted to "Header Nav", needs to be created in the Wordpress Dashboard (and used prior to creating pages for your navigation structure.
+**Navigation** - Defaulted to "Header Nav", needs to be created in the WordPress Dashboard (and used prior to creating pages for your navigation structure.
 This will automatically create a routing navigation on the front-end.

 **Content Block** - used to insert content from page or post,
 	example: `<ng-include src=" dir+'block.php?id=2&title=true' "></ng-include>`